Place of Rest

 Dear Penrose team,

-Thank you again,
+Thank you for everything,

 We just wanted to say thank you for the care you gave my late father, Albert Wells.
 You were all truly amazing at a very difficult time, you showed my wonderful dad great respect all times.
 You also made all aspects of organising my father’s funeral easy and fuss free.